Marachnid/Note-Finder-TypeScript/README.md

     -Main function would be to save custom scales
 4. Improve styling to suit a program with more than one user -Tailwind sounds interesting to learn, otherwise Bootstrap or custom CSS
+5. New Name Ideas (don't dispute me):
+    -Gnarly Gnar-Finder
+    -The Shredulator
+    -The Grateful B.E.A.D(g)
+    -Dr. Evil's Alan Parsons Project (TBD on this one)